carterprince/spotify-classification/README.md

 }
 ```

+## Preliminary Test

-Here's a performance baseline I got using a simple KNN model, which suggest there's strong signal present in the data:
+Here's a performance baseline I got using a simple KNN model, which suggests there's strong signal present in the data:

 ![](/knn_confusion_matrix.png)